You won't be able to remember the type of vehicle that hits you.

 I stop and think very hard before it dawns on me: "Oh… I'm a music journalist.
 Oh…"

-My doctor tests my muscle responses and addresses Maria: "The first thing you do when you get to work is to organise the files.
-His files are disorganised.
+My doctor tests my muscle responses and addresses Maria: "The first thing you do when you get to work is to organize the files.
+His files are disorganized.
 They need to be put back in the right drawers and filing cabinets."